chris17453/ddb/README.md

 - results are only returned for the last operation preformed
 - all interactions are parsed directly from the data_files at time of execution
 - 5 querys will consist of 5 file reads.
+- anything inside of a block quote is treated as a single expression. '...' or "..." or [...]

 ### USE